Katherine Pleydell-Bouverie (1895–1985)

 Katherine Pleydell-Bouverie's pots are enormously tactile.
 Her beautifully controlled ash glazes have wonderful qualities - they flow over the gouged clay surface beneath, often making the vessels look like they have been dipped into the most delicious vanilla sauce.

-As a quiet, aristocratic British craftswomen she has been rather eclipsed in recent years by other makers.
-She deserves to be much better known.
+As a quiet, aristocratic British craftswomen she has been rather eclipsed in recent years by other makers and deserves to be much better known.

 Please fill in the information below